IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 In a nutshell, an opportunistic TCP-AO connection starts like a TCP-AO connection, i.e. the SYNs and all subsequent packets are authenticated, but using a MKT with a default key specified in this document.
-After the TLS secure handshake, the communicating hosts derive secure keys and update their MKT with these secure keys.
+Then, during the TLS handshake, both endpoints announce the parameters they will use for their MKT.
+When the TLS handshake completes, they can use their MKT to protect the TCP packets they send and use their peer MKT to verify the TCP packets they receive.
 Thus, the beginning of the connection is not protected against packet modifications and packet injection attacks.
 The real protection only starts once the TLS handshake finishes.
-The TCP packets carrying the TLS Finished message, and all subsequent TLS records, are protected with the secure traffic keys derived from the TLS handshake.

 Figure {{fig-overview-handshake}} illustrates the establishment of an opportunistic TCP-AO connection.
 The client sends a SYN packet using